 - The focus of the assessment of risks to capital and risks to liquidity and funding should be the assessment of the material risks the institution is or might be exposed to.
 This is in terms of both the risk exposure and the quality of management and controls employed to mitigate the impact of the risks.
-Competent authorities should score the scale of the potential prudential impact on the institution posed by the risks. - Since an institution may face risks that are not covered or not fully covered by the minimum own funds requirements in accordance with the Regulation (EU) 575/2013 or the capital buffers specified in Directive 2013/36/EU, through assessment of the adequacy of the institution's own funds, competent authorities should determine the quantity and composition of additional own funds required to cover such risks, and whether own funds requirements can be met over the economic cycle.
-In addition to the determination of such additional own funds requirements, competent authorities should score the viability of the institution given the quantity and composition of own funds held. ('Pillar 2 capital requirements').
+Competent authorities should score the scale of the potential prudential impact on the institution posed by the risks. - Since an institution may face risks that are not covered or not fully covered by the minimum own funds requirements in accordance with the Regulation (EU) 575/2013 or the capital buffers specified in Directive 2013/36/EU, through assessment of the adequacy of the institution's own funds, competent authorities should determine the quantity and composition of additional own funds required to cover such risks ('Pillar 2 capital requirements').
 Such requirements should be set in a legally binging way and institutions should be expected to meet them at all times.
 The guidelines establish minimum composition requirements for own funds requirements covering certain risk types, but competent authorities are not prohibited from applying stricter requirements to cover such risks if they believe them to be appropriate.
 However, they should not apply less strict requirements, as this would be perceived as non-compliant with Directive 2013/36/EU.